 ‘A preliminary version of the proposal being prepared by the Department of Transportation would reserve most of the money for traditional infrastructure work, like roads and bridges, but would also set aside funds for 5G wireless infrastructure and rural broadband.’

-In response to all this, as of 12:51am (EDT), Dow Jones Industrial Average futures traded some 464.5 points to 1.8% higher, suggesting the key US benchmark would open higher on Tuesday, 16 June.
+In response to all this, as of 12:51am (EDT), Dow Jones Industrial Average futures traded some 464.5 points or 1.8% higher, suggesting the key US benchmark would open higher on Tuesday, 16 June.

 S&P 500 and Nasdaq Composite futures were also up at the time of writing.

-Finally, it’s set to be a jam-packed day in terms of economic data releases on Tuesday, with retail sales data (May), industrial production data (May), capacity utilization data (May), Home builders' index data (June), and business inventories data (April), all set to be released.
+Finally, it’s set to be a jam-packed day in terms of economic data releases on Tuesday, with retail sales data (May), industrial production data (May), capacity utilization data (May), home builders' index data (June), and business inventories data (April), all set to be released during the day.

 How to trade US stocks after hours with IG